thepirat000/Audit.NET/README.md

     ...
 ```

+> **Note**
+>
-> NOTE: Take into account that some of the `AuditEvent` properties relies on attribute decoration for serialization and deserialization.
+> Take into account that some of the `AuditEvent` properties relies on attribute decoration for serialization and deserialization.
 (On .NET 5.0 and higher, these decorations are from `System.Text.Json`, but when targeting an older .NET framework the decorators are from `Newtonsoft.Json`).
-The recommendation is to use the alternative adapters provided (see next section).
+The recommendation is to use the default adapter amd, when needed, use the alternative adapters provided (see next section).

 #### Alternative serialization mechanism